 Behavioral misconduct by student-athletes will not be tolerated.
-Behavioral misconduct shall include but shall not be limited to:
+Behavioral misconduct includes but is not limited to: a.
+Insubordination; or g.
+Violation of any school rules or regulations or law.

-- a.
-Insubordination; or - b.
+- b.
 Any behavior or action which is negligently or intentionally injurious to a person or property or which places a person or property at risk of injury or damage; or - c.
 Any behavior which disrupts the appropriate conduct of a school program or activity; or - d.
 Hazing, bullying, or harassment of any kind; or - e.
 Use of profanity; or - f.
-Exhibition of bad sportsmanship; or - g.
-Violation of any school rules or regulations or law.
+Exhibition of bad sportsmanship; or